 Susquehanna River Water Trail

 The Susquehanna River travels for over 400 miles through three states.
 The water trail along its path is divided into four sections: North Branch, West Branch, Middle Section, and finally the Lower Section.
 The Susquehanna Riverlands encompasses all 53 miles of the Lower Section.
-The Susquehanna River Water Trail – Lower Section is managed by Susquehanna Heritage and is designated as a National Recreation Trail.
+The Susquehanna River Water Trail – Lower Section is managed by Susquehanna National Heritage Area and is designated as a National Recreation Trail.

 This section of the water trail is a 53-mile-long paddler’s adventure that begins at the New Market Boat Access near Harrisburg, Pennsylvania, and ends a few miles south of the Mason-Dixon Line at the Broad Creek Access in Maryland – offering a tremendous diversity of natural and built environments.
 There are over 30 access points along the water trail.